Showing posts with label miami. Show all posts

 Two pairs of biramous uropods flank the central telson.

-Body color is varied but is generally a gray or tan base color mottled with shades of green, red, brown, purple, or black.
+The body color is varied but generally a gray or tan base color mottled with shades of green, red, brown, purple, or black.

 The second and sixth segments of the abdomen have large yellow or white ocillas, with smaller ocillas scattered dorsolateral along the abdomen.
 Legs are striped longitudinally in a dull blue color.
 Dactyls of the walking legs are setose.
 Pleopods are bright orange and black.

 The endopodites in female pleopods are well-developed and hook-like, bearing many setae.
-In juveniles, antennae and pereiopods are banded with white; and a broad white stripe runs the length of the dorsal midline across both the carapace and abdomen.
+In juveniles, the antennae and pereiopods are banded white, and a broad white stripe runs the length of the dorsal midline across both the carapace and abdomen.

 Day 3: May 31, 2002

-We went snorkeling in the ocean where the water at one point is shallow and the next point was over our heads.
+We went snorkeling in the Ocean, where the water was shallow at one point and over our heads at the next point.

-We saw many unusual seashells but were not allowed to bring the live shells out of the ocean.
+We saw many unusual seashells but could not bring the live shells out of the Ocean.

 We walked along the 7-mile bridge that was used in the making of the movie True Lies.